Marking the start of British Summer Time, the clocks 'spring forward' in March, meaning we'll lose an hour's sleep

 Why do the clocks go forward?

-The clocks go forward to change from Greenwich Mean Time (GMT) to British Summer Time, which is one hour ahead of this.
 The clocks go back for the summer because of a campaign at the beginning of the 20th Century to change the clocks during the summer months to avoid wasting time in the morning.

 Will my phone automatically update the time?